Forcing Planets to Evolve: Interactions Between Uranus and Neptune at Late Stages of Dynamical Evolution: Discusion and Summary

-The modifications to \texttt{REBOUND} and \texttt{Mercury6.2} we present in this paper are essential for running suites of N-body simulations that can probe a large parameter space of orbital configurations for the purpose of constraining the evolution of the outer solar system.
-We demonstrate how to evolve particles' orbital evolutions with arbitrary functions using our modifications.
-We show that with a one-planet simulation, all orbital elements can be evolved independently from each other.
+The modifications to \texttt{REBOUND} and \texttt{Mercury6.2} we present in this paper are helpful for running suites of N-body simulations that can probe a large parameter space of orbital configurations for the purpose of constraining the evolution of the outer solar system.
+We demonstrate how to evolve particles' orbital evolutions with arbitrary functions {by applying user-defined velocities along with the more common, user-defined accelerations}.
+We show that with a one-planet simulation, all orbital elements can be evolved, {as prescribed and} independently from each other.
 Introducing a second planet to the system, adds new gravitational interactions between the planets, which affects the amount of control one has over the artificial evolution of each orbital element.
-Secular perturbations between the planets produce oscillations in eccentricity and inclination.
-It is important to consider how the secular frequencies and amplitudes of the planets compare to the desired scale of change and timescale of change to successfully evolve these elements accordingly.
+Secular perturbations between the planets produce oscillations in eccentricity and inclination, {so the final simulated average $e$ and/or $i$ may be lower or higher than the prescribed final value.
+Planets may also cross mutual mean motion resonances, inducing jumps which may dominate the orbital behavior over the artificial evolution.} It is {therefore, important to carefully choose initial conditions and} consider how the secular frequencies and amplitudes of the planets compare to the desired scale of change and timescale of change to successfully evolve $e$ and $i$ accordingly. {In our simulations, we do not impose the conservation of angular momentum, which is nonphysical, but our primary goal is to mimic the presence of physical processes absent from the simulation (e.g. a planetesimal disk interacting with planets).
+By evolving the planets' orbits according to a physically motivated process and keeping the gravitational interactions between planets, we allow ourselves to have more control in the simulation while maintaining the effect of planet interactions.}